 The biannual Wisconsin Symposium on Feminist Biology, held most recently in October, 2021, features keynote speakers who have been the founders of feminist biology, as well as rising stars in the field.
 Past speakers include Professors Anne Fausto-Sterling (Brown University), Sari van Anders (formerly University of Michigan, now Queens University), Marlene Zuk (University of Minnesota), Kate Clancy (University of Illinois), Daphna Joel (Tel-Aviv University), Rebecca Calisi Rodríguez (University of California, Davis), Patricia Gowaty (UCLA), and Justin Garcia (Indiana University).

-Information about the upcoming 2023 Wisconsin Symposium on Feminist Biology is forthcoming.
 Past programs from the Wisconsin Symposium on Feminist Biology can be found below: